Road Trip: Oakridge

 - Snowshoe to Salt Creek Falls.
 Earlier in the season, there may still be snow on the ground, especially as the roads climb past Oakridge toward Willamette Pass.
 Trek to the viewing area for Oregon's second-highest waterfall which is beautiful and accessible in both snow and sunshine.
 If there is still snow, rent snowshoes before leaving Eugene or at Oakridge Bike Shop & Willamette Mountain Mercantile.

 - Make this a fishing trip.
 Arrange for guide service or cast out a line at the numerous lakes and streams around Oakridge.
 The Willamette Fish Hatchery is a great place to check out the next generation of spring Chinook salmon and summer steelhead.

 - Share fish stories at local watering holes.
 Like any small town, there is often a hub of story swapping over good beer and pub food.
-You'll find this scene at the 3 Legged Crane (formerly Brewers Union).
-Sip on a cask ale or walk a few blocks further to the Deep Woods Distillery where the owner will pour you mini-cocktails of artisan spirits.
+You'll find this scene outside the 3 Legged Crane (formerly Brewers Union).
+Sip on a cask ale or walk a few blocks further to the Deep Woods Distillery where the owner will pour you mini-cocktails of artisan spirits (check the hours first as they may only be doing curbside sales).
 The "Fir of the Doug" is forest-to-flask perfection.

 Road trippers can check into any of the clean and convenient roadside motels in the area.
-The Oakridge Lodge offers guests a bed & breakfast-like experience with private rooms or a hostel-feel if they choose a bunk room.
-The lodge is right in town and even has onsite dining.
 Travelers may also enjoy the historic Westfir Lodge in nearby Westfir which was the former timber company office.
 Located adjacent to the Office Covered Bridge and at the Alpine Trail, this getaway is a favorite of cyclists and hikers.